Pleasant Hill’s unique scenery and calming atmosphere lend a hand in making the area a premier spot for hiking.

 Next time you’re itching to get outdoors, we hope you grab your water bottle, put on your sneakers, and check out our top 5 hiking trails in Pleasant Hill, CA.

-9 Hidden Gems to Discover in Pleasant Hill, CA
+9 Hidden Gems to Discover in and Around Pleasant Hill, CA

 Day Trips Near Pleasant Hill, CA

 Pleasant Hill is the perfect basecamp for your California adventures.